merkys/covid-lt/clusters.md

 ---------

 Antibodies in this cluster contact mostly with S1 helices containing residues 340 (mostly heavy chains) and 440 (mostly light chains).
-Most frequently seen antibody is S309, but it is not the only one.
+Most frequently seen antibody is S309 (parent for Sotrovimab), but it is not the only one.
 S309 has been isolated from patient recovering from SARS-CoV in 2003 [https://www.nature.com/articles/s41586-020-2349-y].

 Cluster 3